comprofix/serverscripts/README.md

 #### check_updates_deb_sh

-This script checks for updates on your debian system.
+This script checks for updates on your Debian based systems.
 If any updates are found it will download them ready for Installation and an email will be sent to an email address specified

 <b>Installation</b>
 <pre><code>